ADv0rnik/2_Algorithmization/README.md

 **Exercise11.** A matrix is given.
 Display all odd columns with the first item greater than the last.

 **Exercise12.** A square matrix is given.
 Display all elements on a diagonal

+**Exercise13.** A matrix is given.
+Print the k-row and p-column of the matrix